 - Check your storage

 Having under 50 GB of data stored on your computer will help minimize the time it takes to migrate your computer to the CoreImage.

 - Back up your device (recommended)

-It is recommended that you back up your device whether you are installing AirWatch on your personal device or preparing to migrate your computer to the CoreImage.
-While we will back up and restore the data on your computer, it is a good idea to make a copy.
+It is recommended that you back up your device whether you are installing AirWatch on your personal device or preparing to migrate your Michigan Medicine computing device to the CoreImage.
+While HITS will back up and restore the data on your computer, it is a good idea for you to make a copy.
 U-M Box has unlimited data storage available and is safe for sensitive and regulated data.